Skip to content

 Roles & attributes

-The list below will help you to keep in mind the necessary roles and attributes to make our components fully accessible in the particular cases in your interfaces.
+The following table will help you to keep in mind the necessary roles and attributes to make our components fully accessible in the particular cases in your interfaces.

 Attributes